Chhorm-Bunthai/Weather_Project/README.md

 - I also learnt how to seperate components for displaying each item
 - I learnt more about javascript built-in function to perform some specific tasks (convert date, time,...)

-## What I got improve from recommendation from my last todo project and apply for this weather project
+## What I got improve from last recommendation from HQ to my last todo project and apply for this weather project
 - Now I use .JSX extension for React component file
 - I create data processing when there is no data display
 - I named my file meaningful and have same name of their function's name